qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-3.md

 ```

 We already added the code in case the store exists.
 In that case, we can just
-invoke a reload.
+invoke a `reload`.
 I also mentioned that the instance member should be private.
 The two underscores (`__`) mark the member as private in Qooxdoo.
 The creation
 of the store or the reload method call starts the fetching of the data.